vivekvasu/SeleniumTestingDemo/InterviewPrep.md

 	closes the active WebDriver instance.

 	quit()
-	method closes all the browsers.
+	closes all the browsers.
-	method closes all the active WebDriver instances.
+	closes all the active WebDriver instances.